United Arab Emirates · tool

 Destination-specific money tips

-- •Credit cards (Visa/Mastercard) are accepted almost everywhere, but always carry some cash for smaller vendors or taxis.
+- •While credit cards are widely accepted, always carry some cash (AED) for smaller vendors, taxis, and tips.